pitocoofc/local/readme.md

 # Update 6.0.0 Acarajé
 "What's new?"

-- Melhorias visuais
+- Visual improvements
-- Adição de novas formas de senhas
+- Addition of new password types
-- melhorias de tradução
+- Translation improvements
-- melhorias na segurança do sistema
+- System security improvements
-- melhor otimização
+- Better optimization
-- remoção de funcionalidades antigas que atrapalhavam o Sistema
+- Removal of outdated features that hindered the system
-- adição de novos aplicativos
+- Addition of new applications
-- Calendário interativo
+- Interactive calendar